ns1123/alluxio/core/client/fs/src/main/native/README.md

 ## Build

 `./build` will build the shared library and put it under ${alluxio.home}/lib/native, the generated cmake directory contains files generated from CMakeLists.txt by `cmake`.
+Run `./build -h` to see the usage.

-You can also run `mvn -Pnative compile` in the alluxio root directory to build the library, to specify custom OpenSSL directory, use option `-Dopenssl.root.dir`.
+You can also run `mvn -Pnative compile` in the alluxio root directory to build the library, use `-Dnative.lib.java.home` to specify the custom Java home directory, use `-Dnative.lib.openssl.home` to specify the custom OpenSSL home directory.